-When you have signed up for a class (more about that below), you will receive an email containing the class meeting date and time with a link to join the meeting.
+When you have signed up for a class AND IF YOU HAVE SIGNED UP IN TIME (more about that below), you will receive an email containing the class meeting date and time with a link to join the meeting.
+This link will be unique to that class meeting so please do not attempt to use a link from a previous class.
 If you are on a desktop or laptop, clicking on the link will open your Web browser.
 It will give you instructions for installing and running the Zoom application.

 If you are on a smart phone or tablet, clicking the link will direct you to your browser with complete instructions for installing the ZOOM Cloud Meetings App.
 On an iPhone, there is a button on the top that will take you to the App Store to install the App.
 In our experience, it is much easier to install the App first before clicking on the virtual dance class link.

 Once you are in the meeting, there are a multitude of controls and settings you can use to tailor your experience.
 Here are some you should know about: